Fort Bribie

 HOW TO GET THERE

-There are two ways to get to the Fort Bribie site - by boat and by 4WD.
+There are three ways to get to the Fort Bribie site - one by boat and two by 4WD.

 1. By boat across Pumicestone Passage.
 From the Caloundra side, go down to Military Jetty along Golden Beach (see photo below), hire a boat and manoeuver it south around the yellow beacon and then head north towards Caloundra.
 You'll eventually reach the western side of Bribie Island about 900 metres away.
 I wouldn't try that until you know what you're doing.
 Soldiers going "AWOL" (absent without leave) would often swim it.
 There is a gravel path marking the old jetty (now completely disappeared).
 Walk through the bush for about 150 metres and you'll reach the surf side (GPS co-ordinates: S26°50.484' E153°07.728'.
 Then walk about 2 km south along the beach until you hit the searchlight tower on the beach (see photo below).
 Head south a further 500 metres (550 m to be exact) and walk up over the dunes and on the other side of the dune (about 20 metres in) you should find a massive gun emplacement.
 Success!